fladdict/devart-template/project_posts/2014-03-28-Ready-for-Submission.md

 ## Final artworks files
 As a risk management, I uploaded two versions for the final submission.
-One is for instillation with sensor unit, the other is standalone desktop version.
+One is for installation with sensor unit, the other is standalone desktop version.

- - [Instillation with laser sensor](https://github.com/fladdict/devart-template/tree/master/project_code/openframeworks/TheGiantMap) May not work without sensor unit.
+ - [Installation with laser sensor](https://github.com/fladdict/devart-template/tree/master/project_code/openframeworks/TheGiantMap) May not work without sensor unit.
  - [Desktop Demo](https://github.com/fladdict/devart-template/tree/master/project_code/openframeworks/TheGiantMap_without_sensor) Stable and good for desktop judging environment.
 [Excutable Demo](https://dl.dropboxusercontent.com/u/262233/the_giant_map_executable_desktop_standalone.zip).